-Ontology resources, including object types, action types, link types, interfaces, and shared properties, can now be saved within specific projects and automatically inherit permissions from those projects.
+Ontology resources, including object types, action types, link types, interfaces, and shared properties, can be saved within specific projects and automatically inherit permissions from those projects.
 Object and link instance permissions remain dependent on the backing datasource location.
-Project-based permissions will soon replace the previous ontology roles and datasource-derived permissions models.
+Once migrated permissions to view, edit, and manage ontology resources are managed through Compass, the Palantir platform's filesystem.
+Project-based permissions replaces the previous ontology roles and datasource-derived permissions models.
+This is the same permission model used for all other resource types.

-You can migrate your existing ontology resources to project-based permissions.
-This migration suggests the placement of ontology resources into appropriate projects while ensuring they receive the correct permissions.
+You can migrate your existing ontology resources to project-based permissions using our migration tool.
+This tool suggests the placement of ontology resources into appropriate projects while ensuring they receive the correct permissions.

 Once a resource has been migrated to project-based permissions, it cannot be reverted to ontology roles or datasource-derived permissions.

-To save new ontology resources into projects by default, ontology owners can navigate to the Ontology configuration tab in Ontology Manager and toggle on Require new ontology resources be saved in a project.
-Once enabled, you will be prompted to choose a save location when creating new ontology resources.
+To turn on project-permissioning for new ontology resources, ontology owners can navigate to the Ontology configuration tab in Ontology Manager and toggle on Require new ontology resources be saved in a project.
+Once enabled, users will be prompted to choose a save location when creating new ontology resources.

 Before starting, be aware of the following limitations:

-Save ontology resources alongside datasources: Keeping ontology resources next to their corresponding datasources ensures consistent permissions across resources and instances.
+Save ontology resources alongside datasources or in use case projects: Keeping ontology resources next to their corresponding datasources ensures consistent permissions across resources and instances.
 This approach lets you grant permissions to the entire use case in one place, ensuring the right users can view, edit, or manage all components together.

 Save ontology resources in a dedicated project: Create one or more separate projects specifically for ontology resources.
-Grant broad access to these projects to make ontology resources discoverable to everyone who needs them.
+Grant broad access to these projects to make ontology resources viewable to everyone who needs them.

 Ontology resources have separate permissions from object and link instances.
 This migration affects only ontology resource permissions.
 Object and link instances permissions remain based on the backing datasource location.